An adult spotted lanternfly. Photo by Pennsylvania Department of Agriculture

 The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Federal Food, Drug, and Cosmetic Act (FFDCA) are two major laws that regulate pesticides.
 Using pesticide products in ways not listed on their product labels is against the law.
 For a pesticide to be legally applied under FIFRA, it must either be registered with the Environmental Protection Agency or have an official exemption from the requirements.
 In particular, it is very important to not use home remedies on food crops or livestock used for food.
 Using products in ways that are not listed on their labels, even around your own home and yard, is never a good idea and can have unintended consequences as described earlier.

-When researching information to find out the best way to manage pests in your home or garden, go to reputable sources, such as Penn State Extension.
-Information on spotted lanternfly from Penn State can be found at the extension's Spotted Lanternfly website.
+When researching information to find out the best way to manage pests in your home or garden, go to reputable sources, such as Penn State Extension's Spotted Lanternfly website.
 At that website, you can find information about identifying spotted lanternfly, attending local meetings, locating the quarantine area, and managing spotted lanternfly.
 Methods to control spotted lanternfly that do not involve the use of chemicals include tree banding and host removal.
 When infestations are severe, the use of an insecticide may be needed, and several options are provided, including a few organic products.
 However, no home remedies have been approved for use on spotted lanternfly.
 Furthermore, milkweed has been suggested to deter or kill spotted lanternfly, but no data has supported this claim.
 Other notions suggest that lavender oil repels spotted lanternfly while spearmint oil attracts them.
 Both products are expensive to apply and illegal to use in this manner.
 Remember, spotted lanternfly does not bite, sting, or cause any structural damage to your home.
 If spotted lanternflies are crawling around your home or yard, they have likely found a plant or tree nearby to feed on, such as tree-of-heaven or black walnut.
 Treating the food source with labeled insecticides approved for this use is currently the most effective way to remove spotted lanternfly from your property.

 Homemade Pesticides.
 Government of Canada.
 July 22, 2016.